Permissions Required for AWS Accounts

 For Elastic Container Registry: Permission to allow setting/changing a policy of a container image, detected to be a high risk, so that it will not be pulled from the registry into a workload.

-For AWS EC2 scanning
+Permissions for AWS EC2 scanning

 Type Permission Component Justification